maxsilvauk/reactjs-tmdb-app/README.md

 * Movies are filterable by multiple genres.
 * Movies are filterable by their rating.
 * Auto-suggest movie title for search function.
-* View detail movie info including poster, casts, trailers
+* View detail movie info including poster, trailers

 ## Technical Notes